Chronicity and the Lateral Ankle Sprain

 Avoid surgery

 Unlike the forefoot, the hindfoot has not been the focus of podiatrists compared to the forefoot.
-That said, the midfoot has a significant interest to the podiatrist and suffers from even more ignorance amongst general medical practitioners than any other part of foot anatomy.
-Put bluntly, ankle sprains occur frequently, but health care does not always deliver the best approach in the UK.
-Lack of timely care and action is often at the route of the problem.
-With the exception of trauma affecting function and life, trauma centres or A&E departments should not be used for first line approaches.
+That said, the midfoot has a significant interest in the podiatrist and suffers from even more ignorance among general medical practitioners than any other part of foot anatomy.
+Put bluntly, ankle sprains occur frequently, but health care does not consistently deliver the best approach in the UK.
+Lack of timely care and action is often the route of the problem.
+With the exception of trauma affecting function and life, trauma centres or A&E departments should not be used for first-line approaches.

-- Sprains are common especially when the ankle is unstable in plantar flexion and the body is moving at the same time beyond the joint’s stable position.
-Such straining or tearing ligaments and associated structures leads to wider problems.
+- Sprains are common, especially when the ankle is unstable in plantar flexion and the body moves simultaneously beyond the joint’s stable position.
+Such straining or tearing of ligaments and associated structures leads to broader problems.

 - Damage does not just include the lateral ankle compartment alone.

-- Nerves that are damaged also compound the problem and are associated with scar tissue.
+- Damaged nerves also compound the problem and are associated with scar tissue.

 Each highlighted joint location takes you to a different article